dismad/shieldedCurrents/README.md

 - A running [Zebra](https://github.com/ZcashFoundation/zebra) node with RPC enabled (default: `http://127.0.0.1:8232`)

 Most tools expect to talk to a local Zebra instance.
+Double check cookie location.
+Fork and customize as needed <3.

 ## Quick Start